The Members of CEAT Limited

 INTER-SE RELATIONSHIPS BETWEEN THE DIRECTORS

-There are no relationships between the Directors inter-se except Mr. H. V. GoenkaChairman and Mr. Anant V. Goenka Managing Director who is the son of Mr. H. V. Goenka Chairman.
+There are no relationships between the Directors inter-se except between Mr. AnantVardhan Goenka Managing Director and Mr. H. V. Goenka Chairman.
+Mr. Anant Vardhan Goenkais the son of Mr. H. V. Goenka Chairman.

 FAMILIARIZATION PROGRAMME FOR INDEPENDENT DIRECTORS

-Regulations 2015 the Company has framed a familiarisation programme for all itsIndependent Directors to familiarize them on their roles rights andresponsibilities in the Company the nature of the industry in which the Company operates and its businessmodel.
+Pursuant to the Code of Conduct for Independent Directors specified under the CompaniesAct 2013 and requirements of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 the Company has framed a familiarisation programme for all itsIndependent Directors to familiarize them on their roles rights and responsibilities inthe Company the nature of the industry in which the Company operates and its businessmodel.
 The familiarisation programme posted on the website of the Company at the linkhttp://www.ceat.com/ Investors_intimation.aspx.

 POLICY ON APPOINTMENT TRAINING EVALUATION AND REMUNERATION OF DIRECTORS KEYMANAGERIAL PERSONNEL AND SENIOR MANAGEMENT PERSONNEL

-The Board has on the recommendation of the Nomination & Remuneration Committeeframed a policy on Appointment (including criteria thereof) Training Evaluation andRemuneration of Directors Key Managerial Personnel and Senior Management Personnel (SMP) and their remuneration whichis enclosed as "Annexure F".
+The Board has on the recommendation of the Nomination and Remuneration Committeeframed a policy on Appointment Training Evaluation and Remuneration of Directors KeyManagerial Personnel and Senior Management Personnel (SMP) and their remuneration whichis enclosed as "Annexure G".

 EVALUATION OF BOARD ITS COMMITTEES AND DIRECTORS

-For the purpose of evaluation the Board finalised a questionnaire and engaged athird party to conduct an independent online confidential survey using the saidquestionnaire.
-The results of the survey were then deliberated at Board Meetingand evaluation of the Board its Committees and the Directors were reviewed and follow-up actions suggested.
+For the purpose of evaluation the Board had finalised a questionnaire and engaged athird party to conduct an independent online confidential survey using the saidquestionnaire.
+The results of the survey/feedback were then deliberated at Board Meetingand evaluation of the Board its Committees and the Directors were reviewed.

 MEETINGS OF THE BOARD OF DIRECTORS

 During the year 6 (Six) Board Meetings were convened and held.
 The details of whichare given in the Corporate Governance Report.
-The intervening gap between the Meetings waswithin the period prescribed under the Companies Act 2013 and Regulation 17 of SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015.
+The intervening gap between the meetings waswithin the period prescribed under the Companies Act 2013 and Regulation 17 of SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015.